gigerlin/rpc/README.md

 function getUserProfile(name) { return {name:name, age:32}; }
 ```

-We need now to make this function available to side A. This is done by creating an object to hold the interface to the functions to publish, and by linking this object to the side B rpc object.
+We need now to make this function available to side A. This is done by creating an object to hold the interface (to the functions to publish), and by linking this object to the side B rpc object.

 ```js
 var local = {};